 In February 2000, VGI, a predecessor company to Corautus, licensed the rights to the Company's core DNA delivery technology for cardiovascular applications using VEGF-2.
 In exchange, the Company received shares of VGI stock with an estimated fair value of \$5.0 million on the date of investment and rights to future royalty payments on resulting product sales.
 See Note 2 describing subsequent write-downs.
-License revenue recognized under the Corautus agreement was \$0.8 million and \$1.1 million for the years ended December 31, 2004 and 2003, respectively.
-No revenue was recognized under the Corautus agreement in 2005.
+License revenue recognized under the Corautus agreement was \$0.8 million for the year ended December 31, 2004.
+No revenue was recognized under the Corautus agreement in 2006 or 2005.

-Aqua Health
+Aaua Health

 In 2003, the Company granted a non-exclusive license to Aqua Health, an affiliate of Novartis Animal Health Inc., for use in Canada of its core DNA delivery technology in a vaccine against a disease that affects both wild and farm-raised fish.
-In 2005, Aqua Health received notification of approval from the Canadian Food Inspection Agency to sell its proprietary product, APEX-IHN, a DNA vaccine to protect farm-raised salmon against Infectious Haematopoietic Necrosis Virus.
+In 2005, Aqua Health received notification of approval from the Canadian Food Inspection Agency to sell its proprietary product, Apex-IHN®, a DNA vaccine to protect farm-raised salmon against Infectious Hematopoietic Necrosis Virus.
 The Company has recognized de minimus license fees and royalty revenues on sales of this vaccine.